Order Marvelon online

 - stopping an egg from being released every month from your ovaries (ovulation)

-- blocking sperm by thickening the mucus around the entrance of your womb
+- blocking sperm by thickening the fluid around the entrance of your womb

 - thinning the lining of the womb to help stop a fertilised egg attaching to it

-The tablets are marked with the days of the week and arrows that show which pill to take next.
+- The days of the week are marked on the pack with arrows that show which pill to take next

-- Take the correct pill by mouth every day for 21 days
+- Take 1 pill every day for 21 days

-- When you’ve finished one strip of pills don’t take a tablet for 7 days
+- When you’ve finished one strip of pills, do not take a pill for 7 days

-- After this week start the next strip.
-It should be the same day of the week that you started the strip before
+- After the 7 days, start the next strip.
+It should be the same day of the week that you started the last strip on

-- Take the 21 larger pills by mouth every day for 21 days
+- Take the 21 larger pills every day for 21 days

 - On the next day, begin the 7 smaller pills and take for 7 days